agoose77/notes/nuclear/electronics/signal-chain.md

 ### First Level Discriminators

 Discriminators are used to detect pulses within a signal.
-A naive amplitudedependant trigger such as a "window discriminant" will trigger at different points along the pulse profile, depending upon the pulse shape and amplitude, in a phenomenon known as *time walk*.
+A naive amplitude dependant trigger such as a "window discriminant" will trigger at different points along the pulse profile, depending upon the pulse shape and amplitude, in a phenomenon known as *time walk*.
 See for more.